Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Get-WebSitesHostName.md

 # Get-WebSitesHostName

 ## SYNOPSIS
-Gets hostnames for a web site.
+Gets host names for a web site.

 ## SYNTAX